1. Home

 Closing Tidbits

 Creating handmade items to share with people that you cherish is so rewarding.
 These DIY Christmas gift tags with stamps are no exception!
 They are the perfect balance of rustic, Scandinavian and vintage Christmas all rolled into one gift tag.
-The thoughtfulness behind them is what others will remember.
-Be encouraged to seek creativity in whichever way you find it and find joy along the way.

 signature from The Antiqued Journey